Updates on Elm Pruning, Elm Wood Storage and Inspections

 Significant increases in operating budgets have reduced the pruning cycle from 40 years to 12 years.
 The Urban Forestry Branch does not prune privately owned trees.

 Every year approximately 2,000 - 3,000 boulevard & park trees are lost.
 The reasons include vehicle impact, vandalism, snow plow damage, construction requirements, and normal tree mortality.
-For information about mushrooms growing around the removed tree stump click on the removals link.

 New subdivisions are planted under agreement between the City and private developers with the Urban Forestry Branch monitoring progress and accepting trees after all the obligations have been met.
 All newly planted trees receive water and fertilizer on a regular basis for 2 years after installation.
 New park plantings are completed as capital funds become available.